 People with MPNs are at risk for a wide range of complications, from itching, joint pain and gout to heart attack and stroke.
 Effective treatment demands a multi-disciplinary approach – the reason why the Silver Center is uniquely positioned to be the leader in the care of these patients.
 In addition to benefiting from the experience of leading MPN experts, patients have ready access to prominent Weill Cornell specialists in cardiology, rheumatology, dermatology and other key fields.

 As Dr. Scandura explains, this sets the Silver MPN Center apart from centers that are devoted solely to cancer care: “Free-standing cancer centers must refer patients to specialists at other institutions.
 In contrast, the Silver Center provides continuous, coordinated care for a large number of MPN patients.
 This integrated approach is also the springboard for new studies that will enable researchers and clinicians to better understand MPN complications and improve treatment.”

 Teaming up for Results

 The Center has access to the excellent researchers engaged in other areas of Weill Cornell and has initiated shared research meetings and multi-disciplinary collaborations.
-The Center’s leaders have also begun preliminary discussions with several pharmaceutical companies.
-In order to support these expanded efforts, CR&T funds have been used to create an MPN clinical research team focused on regulatory and data management at the Center.
-In addition, the Center has built a new clinical informatics infrastructure and database that will enable investigators to collect, mine, and apply patient data in the most effective way possible.
-The Center is also creating a new biorepository for MPN patient specimens.
+The Center’s leaders also partner with pharmaceutical companies to conduct clinical trials of potential new therapies.
+In order to support these efforts, CR&T funds have been used to create an MPN clinical research team focused on regulatory and data management at the Center.
+Importantly, CR&T funding has enabled the Center to build a sophisticated clinical informatics infrastructure and database that enables investigators to collect, mine, and apply patient data in the most effective way possible, along with an extensive biorepository for MPN patient specimens.